What measures can you take to improve the security of your motorhome, and how may they impact on the price of your insurance?

 For example, your insurance might set a limit of £350 per stolen item, yet things such as laptops and wedding and engagement rings could be worth a lot more than this.

-Consider instead whether high-value items are covered under other policies, such as a dedicated gadget insurance option, your travel insurance, a packaged bank account or home cover.
+Consider instead whether high-value items are covered under other policies, such as a dedicated gadget insurance option, your travel insurance, a packaged bank account or buildings and contents insurance.
 The latter might include an 'away from home' clause covering the items whilst you are on holiday.

 But again, check the small print carefully for a 'contribution' clause or a reference to 'other insurance', as in theory things could get complicated if a single item is covered under multiple policies.